 Are you job hunting?

-Back in the days before the Internet, job seeking meant looking in the classified ads of your local newspaper.
-However, with local newspapers on the decline, the Internet has replaced the classified ads as the path to employment.
+Back in the days before the Internet, job-seeking meant looking in the classified ads of your local newspaper.
+However, with local newspapers on the decline, the Internet has replaced classified ads as the path to employment.
 Some companies don’t even have paper applications anymore, instead referring job seekers to the company website.

 As newspapers moved their classified ads online, many of them contracted with job sites such as Monster or CareerBuilder to post job listings.
 These were joined by Ziprecruiter, Indeed, and other job boards dedicated to posting open positions in a variety of industries.
 Some companies post their job listings on multiple sites.

 These websites are like search engines for employment.
 Job seekers can search using basic keywords, or do an advanced search for jobs in specific areas and disciplines.
 Users can also create a profile with their resumes and job interests.
 Many of these job search websites have articles with career advice, tips and strategies for finding a job, and even advice on how to leave your old job without harming your professional reputation.

 The job listings on these boards usually have a button that allows applicants to submit their resumes or job application.
 Unless the job application has special requirements, many job search websites autofill the application for job seekers, saving a lot of time that is better spent looking for that dream job.